Local LGBTQIA+ Organizations

 The mission of the Gay and Lesbian Association of Decatur is to: Facilitate social interaction, Provide community service, Educate our citizenry, Combat social injustice, Serve as an advocate for our Lesbian, Gay, Bisexual, Pansexual, Transgendered, Genderqueer, Questioning, Intersexed, Asexual, & Alliance (LGBTQIA+) population.

-The purpose of the LLCC Alliance is to provide a safe forum for the discussion of issues related to gays, lesbians, bisexual, pansexual, transgender, genderqueer, asexual individuals, and allies.
+The purpose of the LLCC Gay-Straight Alliance is to provide a safe forum for the discussion of issues related to gays, lesbians, bisexual, pansexual, transgender, genderqueer, asexual individuals, and allies.
 The broad goals of this student organization include furthering education and promoting acceptance within the campus and community.
+Connect with them on Facebook.

 A local outreach organization for LGBT seniors.
 Contact Paula Harris: firstname.lastname@example.org.